destroytoday/2016.destroytoday.com/_writings/2015-recap.markdown

 date: 2015-12-31 09:53:00 -05:00
 color: 7c6fff
 blocks:
-- body: Waiting until the last possible moment to write these review posts seems to have become a tradition for me.
+- body: Waiting until the last possible moment to write these recap posts seems to have become a tradition for me.
 This year, I decided to follow up on [last year’s goals](/writings/in-2015) *and* list a few new ones for 2016.
 - header: Ship Cushion